Iran lawyer: No proof of charges against 2 French citizens

 “So far, neither of the cases has been sent to a court for trial,” said the attorney.

-The ISNA report on Monday was the first mention in Iran of Marchal’s arrest, after his detention was reported by the French newspaper Le Figaro earlier this month.
+Monday’s ISNA report was the first mention in Iran of Marchal’s arrest, after his detention was reported by the French newspaper Le Figaro earlier this month.

 The French consul in Iran has visited Marchal, a sub-Saharan Africa specialist at Sciences Po, multiple times in jail and is in touch with his family, according to French officials.

 An association of researchers at Sciences Po and other institutions said in an October statement that colleagues had flagged the disappearance of Marchal and Adelkhah in Iran to French authorities on June 25.

-Banegas said he believed they were arrested around June 6.
+Professor Richard Banegas at Sciences Po, who worked closely with Marchal, said he believed they were arrested around June 6.
 The scholars kept Marchal’s imprisonment confidential at the recommendation of the foreign ministry, even after Adelkhah’s detention became public.

 Iran has also detained at least two other dual nationals: Iranian-British anthropologist Kameel Ahmady and Iranian-British national Nazanin Zaghari-Ratcliffe.
 They have been accused of spying and of links to foreign intelligence agencies.